Noriko Sakai: Reactions

 The drug scandal cost Sakai billions of yen in canceled contracts and other endeavors she was involved in prior.
 On August 6, 2009, car manufacturer Toyota reportedly stopped showing a commercial, featuring Sakai, on its web site.
 Sakai's clothing line "PP rikorino", consisting of over 150 items were pulled from stores throughout Japan.

 During the first week of the scandal, Apple Inc's iTunes Store rated Sakai's 1995 song "Aoi Usagi" the number one downloaded song, based on an eleven-day period.
 Other Sakai songs among the top 100 downloads include Kagami no Doresu (17th) and Sekaijū no Dare Yori Kitto (18th).
 However, on August 9, 2009, Victor Entertainment, the distributor of Sakai's works, withdrew Sakai's CDs from stores, and suspended downloads of her songs.
-Online stores such as Amazon Japan still sell Sakai's CDs and DVDs, despite increasing the selling prices as a result of Victor's move.
+Online stores such as Amazon Japan still sold Sakai's CDs and DVDs, despite increasing the selling prices as a result of Victor's move.
+In more recent years Victor Entertainment has reversed its decision and redistributed her work.

 Immediately after the indictment announcement, Sun Music, the talent agency who has represented Sakai since 1986, suspended her contract and removed her official website from its server.
 The agency's president Masahisa Aizawa said, "We apologize from the bottom of our hearts for the alleged misdeeds of Ms. Sakai."
 Soon after Aizawa's announcement, he was demoted to vice-president.
 Chairman Hideyoshi Aizawa removed himself from the position, and is now an adviser to Sun Music, with no right to represent the firm.

 In the aftermath of the scandal, Sakai divorced her husband Takasō on July 31, 2010.